Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Experiments

-To model such a credit scoring situation, we generate a large synthetic data sets with 100,000 individuals and two demographic groups (one advantaged, e.g., male; and one disadvantaged, e.g., female) of approximately the same size.
-Each individual is assigned two scores, a \emph{true score}, and a \emph{predicted score}.
-The true score is to be understood as an individual's true probability of being part of a desirable positive class (e.g., creditworthy person), while the predicted score is meant to represent a score that has been assigned to an individual by a (synthetic) scoring algorithm.
-They are sampled from a multivariate normal distribution with covariance matrix $[[1, 0.8], [0.8, 1]]$ and true score means $(1, -1)$ for the advantaged and disadvantaged groups, respectively.
-The corresponding predicted score means are $(2, -3)$.
 Additionally, we define a synthetic decision threshold to yield ground truth and predicted labels: those with a true (resp. predicted) score above zero are considered ground truth (resp. predicted) positive (i.e., creditworthy, and receive a credit offer).
 Conversely, those with a true (resp. predicted) score below zero are considered ground truth (predicted) negative (i.e., not creditworthy, and are rejected).
-Figure~\ref{fig:experiments:data sets:synthetic} depicts this data set.
+Fig.~\ref{fig:experiments:data sets:synthetic} depicts this data set.
 Blue lines correspond to the advantaged group, with both predicted scores (dashed blue line) and true scores (solid blue line) normally distributed with peaks greater than zero.
 Orange lines correspond to the disadvantaged group, with both predicted scores (dashed orange line) and true scores (solid orange line) normally distributed with peaks less than zero.
 This data set reflects a scenario of different base rates between the groups, as the advantaged group has a higher true probability of being positive.
 In our example, this is the male group.
 However, the scoring algorithm has overestimated the capabilities of the blue, advantaged group (the predicted score distribution is centered to the right of the true score distribution), and underestimated the capabilities of the orange, disadvantaged group (the predicted score distribution is centered to the left of the true score distribution).
 Additionally, the algorithm does a better job in predicting the true score distribution for the advantaged group, than it does for the disadvantaged group (the blue distributions overlap more).
 To emphasize the disparity between the two demographic groups, the advantaged group is 5.3 times more likely to be labeled positive based on the true scores, compared to 6250 times more likely to be labeled positive based on the predicted scores from the (unfair) scoring algorithm.